 Address: 500 University Blvd NE, Albuquerque, NM 87106

 Another great cultural experience in Albuquerque is the University of New Mexico’s Maxwell Museum of Anthropology.
-You’ll find the campus, where this museum is located, in the east of the city.
+You’ll find the campus, where this museum is, east of the city.

-The theme of the museum is “the human experience” of the Southwestern United States, beginning long ago with the ancestors of the human race.
-Of course, there are extensive exhibitions on the culture, history, customs, and traditions of the Pueblo people native to the area.
+The museum’s theme is “the human experience” of the Southwestern United States, beginning long ago with the ancestors of the human race.
+Of course, there are extensive exhibitions on the culture, history, customs, and traditions of the Pueblo natives to the area.
 Visitors can see real-life excavations and recreations of excavations from sites around New Mexico and what they have unearthed.

-The museum is closed on Sundays and Mondays, and admission is totally free.
-Have a look at their website to see what temporary exhibitions are happening during your free time in Albuquerque.
+The museum is closed on Sundays and Mondays, and admission is free.
+Look at their website to see what temporary exhibitions are happening during your free time in Albuquerque.

 See Related: Best Places to Visit in the US